 Make resources available in different formats including printed information, audio recordings, or Braille.

 Make sure your website and online tools are accessible.
-For example, make them screen reader friendly and offer large text sizing.
+For example, make them compatible with screen readers and offer large text sizing.

 Your telehealth platform

 Consider ways to make your telehealth platform and services more accessible.

 - Choose a telehealth platform that offers accessible features such as: